Swetha-kodam/Javascript-projects/README.md

 # Javascript-projects
-I took this challenge to improve my skills in Backend scripting language.
+I took this challenge to improve my skills and start off with Backend scripting languages.